PlaceofYichen/BPNN-Classifier/README.md

     - net.train(train_data, iterations=1000, N=0.01, M=0.1);
 2. Simply run 'pa4.py';
 3. Results are saved in an auto-generated file called "pred.csv".
 For values:
-    - positive : the closer it is to 1, the larger chance there exists a skinhole;
+    - positive : the closer it is to 1, the larger chance there exists a sinkhole;
     - negative: there is no skinhole.

 ## Training Performance